UCC Course Proposal Instructions

 Proposing to add a course to the University Core Curriculum Course is a two-stage process:

-In its preliminary review, the Core Curriculum Executive Council decides either (1) to approve the course for a final review, (2) to request additional information about the course, or (3) to reject the proposal.
+In its preliminary review, the Core Curriculum Executive Council decides either (1) to approve the course with minor revisions for a final review (2) to revise and resubmit the proposal with additional information about the course, or (3) to reject the proposal.

 Final Review – Submit the following information